 Sunday, April 10, 2016

-Harmony springs is a brew from Massachusetts.
-It is real big on promoting the use of natural ingredients, including pure artesian water.
+Harmony Springs is a brew from Massachusetts.
+It is really important to promote the use of natural ingredients, including pure artesian water.
 The bottle states the company originated in 1908, yet I can’t find any details.
-For being it 109 years old, I expected to see some info related to the founders.
+Being 109 years old, I expected to see some info about the founders.
 The website states:

 At Harmony Springs, it isn’t just our sodas that are old-fashioned.
 Our customer service is a bit old-fashioned too.
 We still operate our own home delivery service throughout the local community and take pride in the fact that we can count area police stations, firehouses, schools, churches, spas, wellness centers, and local TV and radio stations as some of our best and oldest customers.

-Not sure why they make a big deal about the artesian water.
+I'm not sure why they make a big deal about the artesian water.
 Chemically and physically, artesian water is not different than other groundwater, but it comes to the surface differently.
-Your mom is drinking water from a well that taps an aquifer that is "confined".
-This aquifer is water-bearing rock (the pores and cracks between rock particles are filled with water) that is surrounded by other rock or material that does not allow water to pass through.
-So, the water in this aquifer is squeezed by the other rocks, creating pressure in the water-bearing aquifer.
-When an artesian aquifer is tapped by a well the pressure pushes the water up the well, sometimes all the way to the surface, creating a flowing well.
+Your mom is drinking water from a well that taps a "confined aquifer."
+This aquifer is water-bearing rock (the pores and cracks between rock particles are filled with water) surrounded by other rock or material that does not allow water to pass through.
+So, the other rocks squeeze the water in this aquifer, creating pressure in the water-bearing aquifer.
+When an artesian aquifer is tapped by a well, the pressure pushes the water up the well, sometimes to the surface, creating a flowing well.
 Imagine it as a very wet sponge contained in a closed plastic bag.
 Put a straw through the bag into the sponge; hold the bag tightly around the straw, and SQUEEZE - that would be artesian water squirting you in the face.
-So not sure what makes it special, other than for marketing to people who do not know the difference.
+So trying to figure out what makes it special, other than for marketing to people who do not know the difference.

 Ingredients: Carbonated Pure Artesian Water, 100% Cane Sugar, natural and artificial Flavors and color, Citric Acid, Sodium Benzonate.